vaelgates/arkose/README.md

 **A checkbox option that shouldn't be listed in the argument tree**: name, text, effect, answerLinkUrl, agreeTargetUrl, listInTree
 **A 'Disagree' node that 'delegates' its checkbox sub-nodes to its parent**: name, effect, nodeLinkUrl, isCheckboxOption, delegateCheckboxes
 **An 'Agree' node that leads you to the next top-level argument**: name, linkName, text, effect, nodeLinkUrl, agreeTargetUrl, answerLinkUrl
+**Nodes that should be shown as buttons rather than checkboxes**: name, url, text, propagateAgreement, parentListingType

 These are all the available options: